ABOUT BRIDGE LACROSSE

 What is the history of Bridge Lacrosse?

-What is today Bridge began in 2003 as the former Friends of North Texas Lacrosse.
+What is today Bridge Lacrosse, first began in 2003 as the organization called the Friends of North Texas Lacrosse.
 As the sport grew in North Texas, the need to bring lacrosse to a new and diverse area was recognized.
 A meeting about starting a lacrosse program at St. Philip's School & Community Center, in South Dallas, took place in the summer of 2004.
 The following summer, we began programming at the Irma Rangel Young Women's Leadership School of Dallas.
-Bridge officially reincorporated as a new nonprofit in 2008.
+Bridge officially reincorporated as a new nonprofit, Bridge Lacrosse, in 2008.
+In 2024, the organization New Horizons Lacrosse in Austin, officially merged with Bridge Lacrosse to become Bridge Lacrosse Austin.

 How is Bridge funded?